Bachelor of Science in Mechanical Engineering (BSME) Degree

 Bachelor of Science in Mechanical Engineering

-GCU’s College of Science, Engineering and Technology offers this BSME degree program for students who are exceptional problem solvers and critical thinkers.
-It blends a multidisciplinary range of STEM subjects, including computer programming, mathematics, chemistry and physics.
-Students are introduced to manufacturing processes and engineering economics to further enhance their career qualifications.
+The College of Engineering and Technology at GCU offers this bachelor's degree in mechanical engineering program for students who are eager to develop their problem-solving and critical thinking abilities.
+The mechanical engineering degree blends a multidisciplinary range of STEM subjects, including computer programming, mathematics, chemistry and physics.
+In addition to classroom instruction, you will have many opportunities to engage in experiential learning activities to gain hands-on experience in laboratory settings.
+You will be introduced to manufacturing processes and engineering economics to potentially enhance your career readiness.

 Get More Information